tjshiu/Computer-Science-Topics/other/SQL/README.md

 The world is full of data.
 Database helps us store data and helps us add, modify, and querying the data.
 A popular database is a relational database. __Relational database__ store data in a table.
 The row stores data about an item, and the columns describe properties about that item.
 It makes it particularly easy to form relationships within a table.
 For example we might have a table for people and then we have another table for their things.
 It's more efficient way of storage instead of having a huge table of everything.

+__Normalization__ is an approach of dividing tables into smaller components to reduce having duplicated data in many tables.
+This is by having a reference to their id's and points to their references to information.

+__Data Definition Language (DDL)__ - Create Table, Drop table

+__Data Manipulation _Language (DML)__ - Select, Insert, Delete, Update

+__Subqueries__ A query within a query and it must be wrapped in parenthesis.
+Often used with a WHERE or IN/NOT IN clause.

+__Correlated Subqueries__ A subquery that relies on the outer query as well to complete the query result.
+This can be dependent on the column or alias.
+This inner subquery is run for each of the rows of the outer query. - Difficult to optimize this query!

 ## Example